Endauvor/MATS_Reload/README.md

 ### Models and Features
 - **Model**: Gemma-2b with resid_post features (resid_mid features were not available)
-- **SAE Integration**: Uses SAE-Lens library for sparse autoencoder analysis and Neuronpedia API.
+- **SAE Integration**: Uses SAE-Lens library for sparse autoencoder analysis and Neuronpedia API for feature explanations.

 ### Core Pipeline